Stienvdh/cybervision_flow_export/README.md

 ## Installation/Configuration

-0. In you PostgreSQL database, create a database called `cybervisionflows` and in that database, create the following table:
+0. In your PostgreSQL database, create a database called `cybervisionflows` and in that database, create the following table:

 ```
 CREATE TABLE IF NOT EXISTS cybervisionflows(